Shire sells cancer drugs to Servier for $2.4 billion as Takeda circles

-LONDON (Reuters) - Shire (SHP.L), the London-listed rare diseases specialist that is a potential takeover target for Japan’s Takeda Pharmaceutical (4502.T), is selling its oncology business to unlisted French drugmaker Servier for $2.4 billion.
+LONDON (Reuters) - Shire, the London-listed rare diseases specialist that is a potential takeover target for Japan’s Takeda Pharmaceutical, is selling its oncology business to unlisted French drugmaker Servier for $2.4 billion.

 The deal suggests there is value locked up within Shire’s portfolio - despite a dismal share price performance in the past two years - as its management braces for a possible $50-billion bid battle with Japan’s biggest drugmaker.